 You have only a few seconds to catch their attention.
 The ad graphic is all you have.

 With Designed Catalogs you can announce sales, daily deals, new collections, bestsellers (right on the ad graphic itself!) – anything that you, as the store owner, think will get customers to your store.

 What’s even better?
-Once you have audience in your Facebook Pixel, you can use Designed Catalogs to target buyers in every stage of their purchase journey.
+Once you have audience in your Facebook Pixel, you can use Designed Catalogs to target buyers at every stage of their purchase journey.